Wilfried Singo: Torino

-On 1 August of the same year, Singo made his senior debut with Torino under Walter Mazzarri in a 4–1 UEFA Europa League win over Debreceni.
-He made his Serie A debut with the club on 27 June 2020 in a 4–2 away loss against Cagliari.
-In his first game played as a starting player, he scored his first senior goal in the penultimate round of the season at home against Roma.
+On 1 August 2019, Singo made his senior debut with Torino under Walter Mazzarri in a 4–1 UEFA Europa League win over Debreceni.
+He made his Serie A debut with the club on 27 June 2020, in a 4–2 away loss against Cagliari.
+In his first start for the club, he scored his first senior goal in the penultimate round of the season at home against Roma.

+Monaco

+On 17 August 2023, Singo officially joined Ligue 1 side Monaco for an undisclosed fee, signing a five-year contract with the Monégasque club.
+On 22 October 2024, he recorded his first Champions League goal and assist in a 5–1 victory over Red Star Belgrade.

+Galatasaray

+On 28 August 2025, Singo joined Süper Lig club Galatasaray on a five-year contract, for a reported fee of €30.8 million.

 International career

 Singo represented the Ivory Coast U20s for 2019 Africa U-20 Cup of Nations qualification matches in 2018.
-He debuted for the senior Ivory Coast national football team in a friendly 2–1 win over Burkina Faso on 5 June 2021.
+He debuted for the Ivory Coast senior national team in a friendly 2–1 win over Burkina Faso on 5 June 2021.

+Singo was a member of the Ivory Coast's squad for the 2020 Summer Olympics, making four appearances as the nation reached the quarter-finals of the Men's football tournament.

+In December 2023, Singo was named in the Ivory Coast's squad for the 2023 Africa Cup of Nations and ended up winning the tournament.

 Style of play

-Singo primarily plays as a right wing-back or right full-back, but he previously played as a central defender.
+Singo primarily plays as a central defender, having previously played as a right-sided wing-back or full-back.
 He possesses notable pace and strength as well as good individual technique.